Ravnur-Inc/ams-api-replacement-demo-app/docs/app-migration.md

-# Application Migration to RMS
+# Complete guide of Migration to RMS

 ## Prerequisites